 Visit the Naples, the Birth Place of Pizza

 By now, you would have figured out that I am a HUGE foodie which is probably why my love affair with Italy has never ended.
-Although the town of Naples is pretty dodgy, a trip here is a must if only to experience pizza at its finest.
+There are plenty of things to do in Naples, so a trip here is a must if only to experience pizza at its finest.
 In L’Antica Pizzeria da Michele, you will find the finest pizza Margherita in its best form.
 Simple, gooey, cheap, and delicious.

 Ski the Italian Alps